 2. Be clear on expectations: Make sure you understand what is expected from you, and take the initiative instead of just waiting for your manager.
 After finishing a meeting, it's a good idea to follow up with an email and sum up what actions you'll take or provide a summary of the assignment.
 It's always better to err on the side of being too specific; since you're working remotely, some things may be interpreted differently than you intended.
 By being more specific, you can avoid miscommunication.

 3. Communicate progress: Make it easy for others to see your progress on agreed-upon tasks.
 There are many collaboration tools that can be used for this, such as Atlassian Confluence, Trello, and Samepage.
-These tools make it easier for your manager and colleagues to instantly receive an update on your progress whenever they need it.
+These tools make it easier for your remote team manager and colleagues to instantly receive an update on your progress whenever they need it.

 4. Have regularly scheduled online meetings: If you're working on a project with other team members, it's important to have regularly scheduled meetings.
 This creates opportunities to talk with team members about items that otherwise wouldn't come up.